CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

 ## Exercise 6: Azure Monitor for Containers-Optional
    **Duration**: 20 Minutes

   In this exercise, you will be configuring the Azure Monitor on your containers.
+Azure Monitor helps you maximize the availability and performance of your applications and services.
+It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

 ### Task 1: Deploy Azure Monitor for Containers

+In this task, you will be configuring Azure Monitor container insights for the Unmonitored AKS cluster.

 1. Navigate back to Azure Portal in the browser and search for **Monitor**.